converged-computing/performance-study/experiments/azure/cyclecloud/cpu/experiment/README.md

 See the main [README.md](../) for setting up the cluster.
 The configuration file is here.
 You will need to:

-1. Create the cluster with Azure web interface
+1. Create the cluster with Azure web interface (plan at least 6 hours)
 2. ssh in
 3. Install Singularity and Go
 4. Pull all containers